karenjosephine22/dms1_blog/posts/unity_assets.md

 ![tiga](week8tiga.jpeg)

-*Greyboxing is a great method for planning future projects, allowing you to visualize your ideas before diving in.
-I didn’t create a greybox this time because I already had a clear idea of what I wanted to make and the key landmarks I wanted to include🧸.*
+*Greyboxing is an excellent method for planning future projects, as it enables creators to visualize their ideas and concepts before fully committing to the design process.
+This technique often serves as a valuable foundation, helping to identify potential challenges and streamline workflows.
+By sketching out basic shapes and forms, you can quickly assess the layout and scale of your environment, making adjustments as needed.
+It’s a practical approach that fosters creativity and encourages experimentation without the pressure of detailed final assets.
+However, I didn’t create a greybox for this project because I already had a clear vision of what I wanted to achieve and the key landmarks I wanted to include🧸.*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cOSxvvnGnuM?si=eKTGWSVRxfRGKc0G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>